-The teaching of physics by Teaching Assistants and Teaching Fellows is both a responsibility and a privilege.
-A student is appointed to this position because the department believes students have the ability necessary to pursue graduate studies and at the same time to assist in the education of less mature students.
+The teaching of physics by Teaching Assistants (TAs) and Teaching Fellows (TFs) is both a responsibility and a privilege.
+A student is appointed to this position because the Department believes students have the ability necessary to pursue graduate studies and at the same time to assist in the education of less mature students.
 It is expected that the latter activity will deepen your own knowledge of physics.
 Read and assimilate any information provided to you at the University's TA Orientation Sessions.
-(The information is available in the online copy of the University's TA's Handbook, the Departments TA/TF-Instructor Relationship Guidebook or in this Contractural Obligations memo)
+(The information is available in the online copy of the University's TA's Handbook and resources found HERE, our Department's TA-Instructor Responsibility Guidebook or in this Contractural Obligations memo)

 Duties of TAs and TFs are essentially the same.
 TFs are more experienced graduate students who may be expected to handle more challenging assignments.
 As a teacher you should:

 - Prepare for and meet all assigned classes promptly at the scheduled time and place.
-If for any reason you cannot meet your class, you should inform the person in charge of the course in advance, and arrange for an acceptable substitute.
+If for any reason you cannot meet your class, you should inform the person in charge of the course in advance, the DGS, and Graduate Administrator to take appropriate action.
 If you cannot arrive on campus one week before the beginning of a term, you should inform us in advance and state when you will arrive.
-Inability to arrive before the start of classes may result in a cancellation of your appointment.
+Inability to arrive before the start of classes may result in cancellation of your appointment.

 - Grade problems and laboratory reports and return them promptly to students in accordance with the procedure explained to you by the person in charge of your course.

 - Proctor and grade examinations.
 You will also be asked to proctor when additional coverage is needed for another class.

 - Hold, and announce to your class, regular office hours for your students.